Join my community and receive my free ebook! Subscribe now >>

 All these complications will shorten your life span.

-Though not very clear reasons and causes have been attributed to elevated blood pressure.
+Not very clear reasons and causes have been attributed to elevated blood pressure.
 Factors like obesity, smoking, alcohol addition, aging, potassium, deficiency, sodium sensitivity and sedentary lifestyle are few of the causes linked to high blood pressure.

 This condition can lead to the many dangerous health problems such as heart attacks, stroke, kidney failure.
 The increase in pressure can affect other vital organs and reduce your life expectancy.